Introduction: Understanding Joint Venture Agreements in Malaysia

 There are two types of joint ventures in Malaysia: incorporated and unincorporated.

 The main difference between the two is that an incorporated joint venture involves the formation of a new legal entity.
 In contrast, parties to an unincorporated joint venture are not required to form or incorporate a new legal entity.

 The new legal entity formed with an incorporated joint venture is referred to as a Special Purpose Vehicle (SPV).
 The parties to the SPV contribute their resources and assets to the SPV.
 In return, they get shared ownership of the newly formed SPV.

-If the SPV is incorporated under the Companies Act, the shareholders must prepare a joint venture and a shareholder’s agreement.
+If the SPV is incorporated under the Companies Act, the shareholders must prepare a joint venture and a shareholder’s agreement to regulate the operations of the JV.
 The shareholders’ agreement must include the following:

 Unincorporated joint ventures are also referred to as contractual joint ventures.
-It is not required to incorporate as a separate legal entity.
-The joint venture is created by an agreement referred to as a joint venture agreement.
-The parties agree on the terms and conditions of the agreement and perform their duties and responsibilities in accordance with the joint venture agreement.
+A new legal entity formation is not required for this type of JV.
+The JV is created by an agreement referred to as a joint venture agreement.
+The parties agree on the terms and conditions of the agreement and perform their duties and responsibilities under the joint venture agreement.

 Unincorporated joint ventures are often formed for shorter-term agreements between the parties.

 How the parties share in the profits and liabilities of the joint venture is usually determined by their respective contributions to the joint venture.